-Yes, Greenwich Library provides free wireless Internet access inside the Main Library, Byram Shubert and the Cos Cob branch buildings.
+Yes, free wireless Internet access is available inside the Main Library, Byram Shubert, and the Cos Cob library buildings.

 Yes, Greenwich Library has 50+ PCs for the public in various areas of the building.
 These include 7 in the Children’s Room, reserved for children 12 and under, and 5 in Teen Central.
 Byram Shubert Library has an additional 22 public PCs and Cos Cob Library has 12 public PCs.
 Advance signup is not required, and a Library card is not needed.

 Yes, Greenwich Library houses individual and group study rooms, plus private phone booths to make phone and video calls.

 The Library also houses larger spaces, like the Meeting Room and Berkley Theater, for Greenwich residents and local organizations.

 Learn more and book a space HERE.

 Yes, members of the public at large can attend all events unless restrictions are noted.

 Digital Library FAQs

 Click the links below to access online and printable quick guides that will help you set up an account and install and use the apps within the Digital Library.
 Need more help?
 Stop by a Greenwich Library location and a librarian will help!